UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Improve your apartment Wi-Fi by placing the router centrally, keeping it uncovered, and using the 5 GHz band.

-Nailing down the perfect apartment router placement prevents frustrating dead zones and intermittent drops.
-Wi-Fi signals project outward and slightly downward.
-A poorly positioned device will struggle to penetrate walls or heavy furniture.
-To maximize your coverage area, keep these structural rules in mind.
+Nailing down the perfect apartment router placement prevents frustrating dead zones, video buffering, and intermittent drops.
+Wi-Fi signals project outward and slightly downward from the internal antennas.
+A poorly positioned device will struggle mightily to push those signals through dense materials.
+To maximize your coverage area across the entire floor plan, keep these structural rules in mind.

 Do’s of Router Placement:

-• Place the router in a central, elevated location, such as the top of a living room bookshelf.
+• Place the router in a central, elevated location, such as the top of a living room bookshelf or on a dedicated floating shelf.

-• Maintain a clear, unobstructed line of sight from the networking equipment to your primary seating areas.
+• Maintain a clear, unobstructed line of sight from the networking equipment to your primary seating areas and home office desk.

 • Use powerline adapters for distant bedrooms.
-If you lack pre-wired ethernet, these energy-saving adapters transmit your network signal cleanly through the apartment’s existing electrical wiring.
+If you lack pre-wired ethernet, these environmentally mindful energy-saving adapters transmit your network signal cleanly through the apartment’s existing electrical wiring.

 Don’ts of Router Placement:

-• Avoid placing the unit next to a microwave, as high-frequency appliances cause intense electromagnetic interference.
+• Avoid placing the unit next to a microwave or cordless phone base, as high-frequency appliances cause intense electromagnetic interference.

-• Do not hide the router inside thick wooden cabinets, cramped closets, or behind the metal frame of a television.
+• Do not hide the router inside thick wooden cabinets, cramped media closets, or behind the large metal frame of a modern television.

-• Keep the device away from large fish tanks and thick mirrors, because water absorbs RF signals and reflective coatings scatter frequency waves erratically.
+• Keep the device away from large fish tanks and thick decorative mirrors, because water absorbs RF signals heavily and reflective glass coatings scatter frequency waves erratically.

-To fix network congestion in apartments, move bandwidth-heavy devices to the faster, less crowded 5 GHz band on a clear channel.
+Resolve apartment network congestion by shifting bandwidth-heavy devices to the faster, less crowded 5 GHz band.

 High-density housing inevitably leads to crowded wireless airspace.
-When dozens of your neighbors run their own independent routers, the overlapping signals bleed through the drywall and compete for the exact same channels.
-If your connection feels incredibly sluggish despite paying for top-tier internet services, network congestion is likely the culprit.
+When dozens of your neighbors run their own independent routers within a 100-foot radius, the overlapping Wi-Fi signals bleed straight through the drywall and actively compete for the exact same radio channels.
+If your connection feels incredibly sluggish during the evening hours despite paying for top-tier internet services, network congestion is likely the culprit rather than a physical hardware failure.

 Man on a tablet in a new apartment, with icons showing steps to set up internet connection.